The best shampoo bars that hydrate and nourish all hair types

 This is a good size in that it’s not too big and not too small, which made it super easy to grip once it’s wet—it didn’t slip and slide all over the place (which is no mean feat for a shampoo bar!).

 However, it was quite difficult to foam up—it took some doing both in my hands and by rubbing directly onto the hair, which did cause a bit of unnecessary tangling.
-Once washed out, my hair didn’t feel as squeaky clean as it did with some of the other shampoo bars though—instead, it felt like regular liquid shampoo had been used, which was a nice bonus.
-It didn’t have much of a scent but I didn’t find that to be a problem at all.
-But if you prefer heavily scented shampoos then it might not be one for you.
+Once washed out, my hair didn’t feel as squeaky clean as it did with some other shampoo bars, though.
+Instead, it felt like regular liquid shampoo had been used, which was a nice bonus.
+It didn’t have much of a scent, which I didn't find to be a problem, but if you prefer heavily scented shampoos then it might not be one for you.

 4. Kind2 The Hydrating One